Frequently asked questions

-A: Adam and I are based out of the San Francisco and the greater Bay Area.
+A: I am based out of the San Francisco and the greater Bay Area.
 Most of our clients range from Livermore to Napa.
 We practically live in San Francisco. =) But we travel further so please do not hesitate to ask.

 Q: I sent you an email, when should I expect to hear back from you?